ms-iot/content/en-US/win10/SetupRPI.md

 	<img  src="{{site.baseurl}}/images/SetupRPI/diskpart.PNG">

-10. Using the administrator command prompt, apply the image to your SD card.
+12. Using the administrator command prompt, apply the image to your SD card.
-	Run the following command:
+	Run the following commands:

+	<kbd>cd "C:\Program Files (x86)\Microsoft IoT\Dism"</kbd>

 	<kbd>dism.exe /Apply-Image /ImageFile:<fullpath>flash.ffu /ApplyDrive:\\.\PhysicalDriveN /SkipPlatformCheck</fullpath></kbd>

 	* Be sure to replace PhysicalDriveN with the value you found in the previous step, for example, if your SD card is disk number 3, use